Vania Del Borgo Pro

 In 2012 she took part in the training scheme Eurodoc, executive produced Gustav Hofer and Luca Ragazzi's feature doc 'What is Left?'
 (2013), and worked as story editor, writing the treatment, for 'The Troublemaker,' Roberto Salinas's documentary shot behind the scenes during Miguel D'Escoto Brockman's year as president of the UN General Assembly (2014), produced by GA&A Productions.

-Among her most recent writing credits are the crime series produced by Doclab for A&E Italy 'Camorriste' (2016), the one-off documentaries produced by GA&A Productions 'Behind the Altar' (2017) in coproduction with ZDF/ARTE and EO IkonDocs, in association with SVT, VRT, RTS, RSI, SRC and 'Our Man in Cairo' (2018) co-produced by Gruppe 5 Film GMBH and ZDF/ARTE in association with SKY Italy and Al Jazeera.
-She is currently executive producer of a three- part series in development 'Television' for B&B Film and in charge of creative development for Marco Turco's archive-based feature documentary on heroin addiction in Italy for Mir Cinematografica.
+In 2016 she co-wrote the crime series produced by Doclab for A&E Italy 'Camorriste'; in 2017 and 2018 she co-wrote the one-off documentaries produced by GA&A Productions 'Behind the Altar' in coproduction with ZDF/ARTE and EO IkonDocs, in association with SVT, VRT, RTS, RSI, SRC and 'Our Man in Cairo' co-produced by Gruppe 5 Film GMBH and ZDF/ARTE in association with SKY Italy and Al Jazeera.